 - the surname and Christian names of your adoptive parents

-You will be invited to a meeting in the office and it is important that you bring with you some form of identification, to ensure that information is not given to an unauthorised person.
-At the initial interview the counsellor will discuss with you how much you already know about your birth family and your reasons for seeking further information.
+You'll be invited to a meeting in the office and it's important that you bring with you some form of identification, to make sure that information is not given to an unauthorised person.
+At the initial interview the Social Worker will discuss with you how much you already know about your birth family and your reasons for seeking further information.

-If you were born in Jersey the counsellor will make an application on your behalf to the superintendent registrar for a copy of your original birth certificate.
+If you were born in Jersey the Social Worker will make an application on your behalf to the superintendent registrar for a copy of your original birth certificate.
 The cost is £20 and cheques should be made payable to ‘the Treasurer of the States’.

-Persons born or adopted in Jersey, but now living abroad
+Born or adopted in Jersey and living abroad

-Contact should be made by letter to the Children’s Service, giving details of date of birth and names of adoptive parents.
-The records can then be searched and non-identifying information provided.
+Write to the Children’s Service and give us details of the date of birth and names of your adoptive parents.
+We can then search for your records and give you non-identifying information.

 The Children's Service is recognised by the Registrar General in England as an agency competent to provide counselling for adopted persons.

-Contact needs to be made with the General Register Office for an application form and, if you wish to be counselled in Jersey, the Children Service will supply a letter confirming our willingness to provide counselling.
+Contact the General Register Office for an application form and, if you wish to be counselled in Jersey, the Children's Service will supply a letter confirming our willingness to provide counselling.

 The Children’s Service will provide counselling in the usual way.